ippeb/TetrisBattleBot/README.md

 After every simulated key press (rotation, horizontal or vertical movement of the Tetromino) the bot analyzes the current Tetris board and checks whether the key press was actually executed in the Flash game.
-If not, the key press will then be repeated.
-If a different Tetris board configuration was detected (maybe the user has typed a key by mistake) the program adapts to the new Tetris board configuration.
+If not, the key press will then be repeated and the "key press delay" will be increased.
+If a different Tetris board configuration was detected (maybe the user has typed a key by mistake) the program adapts dynamically to the new Tetris board configuration.